websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 * **Service's Class Name**: The service's full name is `com.acme.s1j6.able.internal.S1J6AbleImpl`.

 It also indicates that the service is used by a component within the `com.acme.s1j6.web:1.0.0` bundle.
-To view the component's reference configuration details, you'll need to run the `scr:info` command with the component's full name:
+To view the component's reference configuration details, run the `scr:info` command with the component's full name:

 ```shell
 scr:info com.acme.s1j6.web.internal.portlet.S1J6Portlet